-As at May 31, 2016, \$129,622 was owing to officers and directors for directors, management, consulting, legal and accounting fees.
+As at August 31, 2016, \$95,799 was owing to officers and directors for directors, management, consulting, legal and accounting fees.
 These charges were measured by the exchange amount, which is the amount agreed upon by the related parties.
 The amounts owing are unsecured, non-interest bearing and have no fixed repayment terms.
 The above transactions were incurred in the normal course of operations and are recorded at the exchange amount, being the amount agreed upon by the transacting parties.
-Subsequent to May 31, 2016, the Company paid the outstanding directors fees owing.